 The lack of confidence of companies in the different cybersecurity intelligence sharing ecosystems is precisely one of the main obstacles to overcome in order to cover this need.
 In this regard, the Spanish Standard UNE 320002 includes a series of concepts and processes for designing, governing and monitoring shared architectures that allow the creation of an ecosystem of guarantees and trust for the entities that make up the network.

-This standard is being developed in the Technical Standardisation Committee CTN320 of UNE, within SC4, with the participation and consensus of all parties involved.
+This standard has been developed in the UNE Technical Committee for Standardisation CTN320, within SC4, with the participation and consensus of all parties involved.

 The publication of the standard is the culmination of an intense project that began in July 2019 with the creation of the ACIIC Working Group of CTN 320/SC 4 'Trusted Architectures for the Exchange of Cyber-threat Intelligence,' which has responsible for drafting the standard.
 This joint effort by a group of Spanish experts to draw up the standard represents a major milestone.
 More than 20 meetings have been held for its development, both face-to-face and online.
 Technical neutrality has required experts to make an additional effort to provide a neutral vision that allows the creation of the right conditions for a Cyber Threat Intelligence Exchange ecosystem.